International experiences

 https://www.uniroma1.it/en/pagina/international-post-degree-scholarship

-The degree program actively participates in international mobility programs promoted by the University, which provide for the recognition of activities carried out abroad and the awarding of scholarships to all admitted students.
+The program actively participates in the international mobility programs promoted by the University, which provide recognition for activities undertaken abroad and the awarding of scholarships to all admitted students.

 Information on international mobility and related calls for applications can be found on the Faculty of Economics webpage: